 Our drug candidates will require the completion of clinical development, regulatory review, scale up and availability of manufacturing resources, significant marketing efforts and substantial investment before they can provide us with product sales revenue.
 Our operations have consumed substantial amounts of cash since inception.
-Our operating activities used \$547.7 million and provided \$12.8 million of net cash during the years ended December 31, 2018 and 2017, respectively, and used \$172.0 million and \$104.5 million of net cash during the three months ended March 31, 2019 and 2018, respectively.
+Our operating activities used \$547.7 million and provided \$12.8 million of net cash during the years ended December 31, 2018 and 2017, respectively, and used \$218.1 million and \$221.6 million of net cash during the six months ended June 30, 2019 and 2018, respectively.
 We recorded negative net cash flows from operating activities in 2018 primarily due to our net loss of \$674.0 million.
-Although we recorded positive net cash flows from operating activities in 2017, primarily due to the upfront fees received from the Celgene collaboration, we cannot assure you that we will be able to generate positive cash flows, from operating activities in the future.
+Although we recorded positive net cash flows from operating activities in the future.
 Our liquidity and financial condition may be materially and adversely affected by the negative net cash flows, and we cannot assure you that we will have sufficient cash from other sources to fund our operations.
 If we resort to other financing activities to generate additional cash, we will incur financing costs and we cannot guarantee that we will be able to obtain the financing on terms acceptable to us, or at all, and if we raise finance by issuing further equity securities your interest in our company may be diluted.
 If we have negative operating cash flows in the future, our liquidity and financial condition may be materially and adversely affected.